YellowDi/Config/README.md

 # Config

 **Config** is a basic checklist I follow to set up a new Mac's development environment.
-It gets me up to speed with Git, Ruby, GitHub, Jekyll, and more so I can more quickly get back to coding.
+It gets me up to speed with Git, GitHub, Node, and more so I can more quickly get back to coding.

 ## Contents